It’s that time again: Happy Byrne-ing Halloween!

 My tradition for All Hallow’s Eve for the past few years: I get comfortable in the dark with popcorn, miniature Snickers bars, a glass of Dark and Stormy Night punch, and Stigmata on my television screen.
 If I start early enough, I usually watch another of the films on the list below, but I always watch Stigmata.
 It is the PERFECT Halloween film for Byrneholics!
 So, that’s my recommendation to you, but please do read this posting because Mr. Byrne has lots to offer when it comes to deliciously frightening us! wink

 Gabriel Byrne has shocked the heck out of us in several scary movies over the years.
 Here are the four films that best showcase his knack for combining his dark good looks with intelligence and humor in the face of the supernatural.
 He is always believable in these roles.
-Introspective priest, Romantic literary icon, a desperate father, or Satan Himself: he endows them all with his special brand of strength, wit, and humanity.
+Introspective priest, Romantic literary icon, a desperate father, or Satan Himself: he endows them all with his special brand of strength, wit, and humanity (Ok.
+Maybe no humanity in the case of Satan, but you know what I mean).
 These films combine elements of horror, psychological suspense, and romance to create complex stories that frighten and thrill us at Halloween, and the rest of the year, too!
 So, enjoy the scary Gabriel and Byrne up your screen on All Hallows’ Eve!

 The Man is a New York City banker who unexpectedly finds himself all powerful and feeling very evil.
 Sound familiar?
 Back in 1999, everyone feared the new Millennium, not the political aspirations of big city bankers.
 Turns out the Y2K bug was a big bust and big city bankers now rule a large chunk of the world.
 Who knew?
 Check out Gabriel’s Satan in his fashionable Armani coat and enjoy his slightly sardonic demonic turn in this old-fashioned Hollywood blockbuster.
 Former governor Arnold Schwarzenegger is the heroic lead and Rod Steiger has an incredible turn as a world-weary priest.
 And there ARE scary parts, so you have been warned!